govuk-one-login/mobile-ios-common/Sources/GDSCommon/README.md

 This screen includes the following views:
 - `titleLabel` (type: `UILabel`)
 - `bodyLabel` (type: `UILabel`)
+- `bodyTextColor` (type: `UIColor`)

 This screen is typically used to present information in a modal context, consisting of a title to illustrate the nature of information and body to give sufficient detail.

 The `titleLabel` and `bodyLabel` are within a `UIStackView`.
 The content on the screen is set from the `viewModel`, which must conform to the `ModalInfoViewModel` protocol.

+Additional protocols for this view are available to add configuration and subviews.
+The `isModalInPresentation` property is a `Bool` and set from the `viewmodel`, which must conform to the `ModalInfoExtraViewModel` protocol.
+If the `viewmodel` does not conform to this protocol and provide this property, theis property will have default a value set.

+The `primaryButton` and `secondaryButton` are `UIButton`s and placed within a `UIStackView`.
+The configuration for these views are set from the `viewModel`, which must conform to the `PageWithPrimaryButtonViewModel` and `PageWithSecondaryButtonViewModel` protocols respectively.
+If the `viewmodel` does not conform to these protocols and provide these properties, the buttons will be hidden.

 ### IntroScreen